The Average Cost of Giving Birth in the US

 Average Delivery Cost

 Total First-Year Average Costs to Have a Baby With Insurance

 Childbirth costs may be overwhelming, but the expenses of having a baby don’t end (or begin) at delivery.
-MoneyGeek found that, with insurance, the average cost of health care, birth and essential purchases for a newborn amount to $17,115 when adjusted for inflation.
+MoneyGeek found that, with insurance, the average cost of health care, birth and essential purchases for newborns comes to $16,391.